 Review Criteria

-We begin application reviews by looking at the importance of the research questions or hypotheses.
+We begin application reviews by looking at the importance of research questions or hypotheses.
 Then we evaluate whether the proposed research designs and methods will provide strong empirical evidence on those questions.

 - Fit with Research Interests

-- Testing whether and under what conditions using research evidence improves decision-making and youth outcomes.
+- Testing whether and how strategies that improve the use of research evidence in turn improve decision-making and youth outcomes.

 - The proposed study relates to the outcomes of young people between the ages of 5 and 25 in the United States.